 How do I join?

 If you are a neuroscience major/minor at an institution with an active chapter of Nu Rho Psi then you can apply to your local branch for induction.
-Alumni who qualified but who did not know about/join Nu Rho Psi while enrolled can still be inducted.
 You can find the active chapters of Nu Rho Psi here.
 Some chapters specifically invite qualifying students, others operate through self-nomination.
 If you believe you meet the qualifications for being inducted (see below) to Nu Rho Psi, please reach out to the faculty advisor of your local chapter.

 What is the cost?